Embrace it ALL

 We have Stuff.
 Lots of it!
 Everywhere.
 We store it, organize it, display it, stack it, rotate it, wash it, paint it, rearrange it, pile it, sell it, repurpose it, and shop for more of it.
 It “completes us” we say with a wry smirk.
 And yet, it’s not filling us up.
 That hollow echo continues to haunt.
 It doesn’t leave with more stuff, it always comes back, and we always know it’s there.
 What is our purpose?

 We get home, and the words stumble out “finally we can relax”.
 We really need to zone out.
 We decide to take time for mindless entertainment, and there it is, waiting for us: “Reality TV”.
 An entertainment package designed to spotlight the other human beings in the most adverse situations.
 Designed to bring out ego, jealousy, shallowness, anger, and delightfully, so much more, all for our viewing pleasure.
 We get to become voyeurs into the stupidity, and weakness of other human frailties.
-A very purposeful selection of situations and people, all combined, will frame humanities worst traits beautifully.
+A very purposeful selection of situations and people, will frame humanities worst traits beautifully.
 Producers become the crafty bully’s for profits, and so we will watch.
 We laugh and shake our heads in disgust, and yet, boy do we continue to watch.
 We snicker and gasp and discuss, and we try to feel better.

 Yet all the while…our precious minutes on this Earth are ticking away wasted…and that hollow echo is standing by right in the back of our spirit.
 It doesn’t leave when we watch others in pain, or make fun of them, we know it’s there, and it gives no peace, even when we try to mask it.